quaderno/quaderno-woocommerce/readme.txt

 OR you can just install it with WordPress by going to Plugins > Add New > and typing this plugin’s name.

 That’s it!
-You can now customize your WooCommerce receipts and stay compliant with US sales tax, EU VAT, and other consumption taxes around the world.
+You can now customize your WooCommerce invoices and stay compliant with US sales tax, EU VAT, and other consumption taxes around the world.

 Check out our [WooCommerce Quaderno support documentation](https://support.quaderno.io/category/465-woocommerce/?utm_source=wordpress&utm_campaign=woocommerce) for more information.